 Funds totalling $100,000 from Mr Reed’s estate have been invested, developed and grown since 2005 which enables interest to be released as scholarships every three years.

-The total balance of the fund has now increased from its original value by over 50% to $158,680 under the management of Craigs Investment Partners.
+The total balance of the fund has now increased from its original value by over 50% under the management of Craigs Investment Partners.

 Otangarei 12 year old Teru Carrington-Bartlett has been awarded the 2018 scholarship, valued at $10,000.
-The scholarship earns Teru five years of boarding school at Epsom Girls Grammar School where she will commence year 9 in 2019.
+The scholarship earns Teru five years of boarding school at Epsom Girls Grammar School.

 Teru was one of the stars of the December 13 prizegiving at Te Kura o Otangarei / Otangarei Primary School.
 On top of the high school scholarship, Teru was named I Have a Dream Foundation Dreamer of the Year, and received awards for Exceptional Qualities in Te Reo Maori me nga Tikanga, the Year 8 Academic Award and another award for contributions to music and dance.